 The European Union (EU) has shown a strong interest in promoting green public procurement and sustainability among its member states.
 This interest culminated in legislation that took effect in April, influencing both the public and private sectors.

 As of April 18, the EU is subject to new directives for public procurement.
 The old regulations sought to make public procurement transparent and open to all EU companies that offer services and products throughout the European Union.

-Many organisations have already made sustainability the key pillar in their supplier management strategy.
-These organisations strive to work only with suppliers whose business activities fully comply with their sustainability principles and code of conduct.
+Many organizations have already made sustainability the key pillar in their supplier management strategy.
+These organizations strive to work only with suppliers whose business activities fully comply with their sustainability principles and code of conduct.

 How do they do this?

 It starts with robust supplier management and greater visibility into suppliers’ data and relationships.
 Best practice supplier management involves many internal workflows and approvals.
 Accomplishing all this in an efficient way is virtually impossible without automating the process and workflows.